Explore North Carolina without limits at these attractions, inns, resorts and hiking trails that ensure everyone can relish in NC’s beauty and fun.

 See on mapWhat kind of activities are you looking for today?
 In Greenville, options abound.
 At the Town Common, play on the city’s largest playground designed to welcome people of all abilities, or plan a morning of paddling from the ADA-accessible canoe and kayak launch.
 Even more launches can be found a few miles away at Wildwood Park, and Riverside Recreation Rentals offers services at both places.
 For more outdoor activities such as fishing from a 900-foot ADA-accessible pier and camping at an ADA-accessible campsite, River Park North is the spot for you.
 And to embrace America’s pastime, head to the Sarah Vaughn Field of Dreams, a totally accessible baseball field that’s a home run in the community.

-New BernSee on mapA wheelchair-accessible riverwalk frames six-acre Union Point Park at the confluence of the Trent and Neuse rivers.
+New BernSee on mapA wheelchair-accessible riverwalk frames 6-acre Union Point Park at the confluence of the Trent and Neuse rivers.
 It’s a peaceful break from downtown and a lively one during free concerts at the gazebo.
 Nature enthusiasts love bird-watching while fish jump out of the water.
+Down the street, the North Carolina History Center provides wheelchairs to transport visitors through exhibits about coastal geography, early settlers and more.
+Plus all videos have captions.

 WashingtonSee on mapThe playground at Havens Gardens Park was designed with all-access fun in mind.
 Kids of all ages and abilities can enjoy the park’s wheelchair-friendly structures and play areas, including a wheelchair-accessible swing.

 WilmingtonSee on mapWheelchair rentals are available at Airlie Gardens, as are free trams that take visitors around the property.
-(Call ahead for the tram schedule.)
+(Call ahead for the tram schedule, but please note the tram is not wheelchair accessible.)
 Afterward, stroll the Wilmington Riverwalk – the wide, wooden boardwalk makes wheelchair navigation easy, and it connects visitors to some of the city’s best shopping and dining.

 Pisgah ForestSee on mapA trio of paved trails take in the scenic setting of America’s first forestry school.
 Preserved buildings mark the milelong Biltmore Campus Trail, and an old logging train and engine appear on the 1.3-mile Forest Festival Trail.
 The Discovery Center’s hands-on Adventure Zone is designed to engage people on the autism spectrum with the outdoors.